Login

 • 310

-Brass pipe clamps add an aesthetic touch, but they&#;re also corrosion resistant, which makes them a good choice for exposed pipes.
+Brass pipe clamps add an aesthetic touch and are corrosion-resistant, making them a good choice for exposed pipes.

-Stainless steel famously resists corrosion.
-It also offers excellent wear resistance.
+Stainless steel famously resists corrosion and offers excellent wear resistance.
 Do not use stainless steel with carbon steel, as this will cause galvanic corrosion.
-If you&#;re planning on using it with brass pipes, see the subsection above, Brass pipe clips with stainless steel pipes.
+If you plan on using it with brass pipes, refer to the subsection above, Brass Pipe Clips with Stainless Steel Pipes.

-You already know you shouldn&#;t use copper with any stainless steels.
+You should not use copper with stainless steels.
 Copper pipe clips are best used with plastic or domestic copper pipes.
-Like brass, copper won&#;t corrode, and they&#;re an appealing option if aesthetics are relevant.
+Like brass, copper does not corrode, making them an appealing option if aesthetics are important.

 Corrosion is a fact of life, but you can slow it down.
 Most steel clamps are zinc plated to resist corrosion.
-These clamps are ideal for steel tubes, cast-iron tubes and for use with insulated pipe supports.
-Steel clamps have a hard grip on pipes, so if you need flexibility, consider another material for your clamp.
-These clamps often use threaded rod, a component you can learn more about in our Guide to threaded rods.
+These clamps are ideal for steel tubes, cast-iron tubes, and use with insulated pipe supports.
+Steel clamps have a hard grip on pipes; if you need flexibility, consider another material for your clamp.
+These clamps often use threaded rods, a component you can learn more about in our Guide to Threaded Rods.

-Ideal when your pipes need a degree of flexibility, as needed when movement or expansion occurs due to heat or cold.
+Ideal when your pipes need flexibility, as required for movement or expansion due to heat or cold.
 These clamps come in a range of plastics, from nylon 6/6 to PVC.
-Of course, PVC pipe is used the world over, and a plastic clamp is ideal, as it provides a softer grip.
+PVC pipe is used globally, and a plastic clamp provides a softer grip.

 If you are looking for more details, kindly visit Pipe mounting clamps.